-Table A, below, is the exact schedule you will follow for each week with all assignments (by letter) listed along with the start date and finish date for each learning module along with start date and due date for each assignment.
+The following 2 pages contain Table A with learning modules and assignments.
+This is the exact schedule you will follow for each week with content and assignments with due dates for each week.
+The start date for each module will always be Tuesdays, and the completion date for that module and any assignments will be the following Monday 11:59 pm.
 Date time frame for each module shown includes time for reading, watching video lecture and whatever assignment is given which normally would be consumed by on-campus attendance/lecture.
-Additional homework time will be needed, at least to some extent for some assignments.
-Plan your time closely based upon what is provided below (Table A).
+Additional time (outside of the "session" time provided per module may be needed for some students from time to time.
+Plan your time closely based upon what is provided in Table A.